pecan-pine/linux-scripts/README.md

 ## dcmp

+The "directory compare" script.
 A script which will compare files in a source directory to files with the same name in a target directory. dcmp uses the bash command `cmp` to compare files.
 If changes are found, it then displays the output of `diff` on the two files, and asks the user if they would like to copy the file from source to target.
 If no changes are found, it echo's in green that it found no changes in that file.
 In the end, it asks the user if they would like to update the git repository in the source directory, and optionally walks through a git add/commit/push of the repository.

 ## dcmp-auto